 In recent years, our community has come together to reduce the number of drowning incidents, especially those involving infants and young children.
-You can help prevent drownings by familiarizing yourself with the tips on this page, by watching our videos, and by learning CPR.
+You can help prevent drownings by familiarizing yourself with the tips on this page, by watching our videos, and by learning Cardiopulmonary Resuscitation (CPR).

+1. Never leave your child unattended in or near any pool, tub or other body of water.
 Direct adult supervision is the best way to protect children from drowning.
-Never leave your child unattended in or near any pool, tub or other body of water.

-Your home should also use effective barriers, such as a pool fence, plus self-closing, self-latching and locking mechanisms on gates and doors.
-Latches need to be out of the reach of children.
-However, don’t allow barriers such as fences and doors to give you a false sense of security.
+3. Your home should also use effective barriers, such as a pool fence with self-closing, self-latching, or other mechanisms on all gates and doors.
+Note that latches and locks should be out of the reach of children.